ulbanata/algo_book/languages_overview/README.md

 9. Scala
 10. Go

 Even with all these different choices, there are some common threads that most languages follow.
-They break down into several different
+They break down into several different categories that have their own characteristics.

 ## Language Types